lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

     <port type="output" prefix="string" size="int"/>
   </circuit_model>

-.. note:: hard logics are defined for non-configurable resources in FPGA architectures, such as adders, multipliers and RAM blocks.
+.. note:: Hard logics are defined for non-configurable resources in FPGA architectures, such as adders, multipliers and RAM blocks.
   Their circuit designs are highly dependent on the technology node and well optimized by engineers.
   As more functional units are included in FPGA architecture, it is impossible to auto-generate these functional units [3].
   Therefore, FPGA-SPICE requires users to provide their customized SPICE netlists.
 A sample SPICE netlist of a 1-bit adder can be found in the directory SpiceNetlists in the released package.